geodynamics/best_practices/ZenodoBestPractices.md

 2. **Basic Information**
 * Add the mandatory data.
 * Reserve a DOI only when you are sure you are not changing, adding or deleting to the uploaded files.
+* Authors.
+WEBHOOK USERS: When generating a zenodo release using a webhook, the default is to assign all commit'ers as authors.
+Default behaviors can be overridden using .zenodo.json file in the main directory.
+See PyLith and ASPECT for examples.
 * Description.
 Please add an informative description of the software and changes to this release.
 This is what the user will see.
 * Additional Notes.
 Add acknowledgements including funding here.
 3. **License**